swpd/blog_backup/source/_posts/2013-05-18-monkey-http-daemon-internals.markdown

 };
 {% endcodeblock %}

-When a client issues a new connection to the Monkey server, a new `sched_connection` is allocated.
+When a client issues a new connection to the Monkey server, a new socket file descriptor is associated with it.
 Then Monkey will schedule this connection based on a simple load balance strategy: find the HTTP worker that holds the least active connections and dispatch the new connection to it.
 Although this is a trivial strategy, it works fine because mostly HTTP request processing and response generating won't take a long time.
 But if there is an HTTP request requires enormous amount of computation, other requests handled by the same worker will wait for a long time while other workers may be idle.

 In order to schedule connections, Monkey needs to keep track of some extra information of every HTTP worker.
 For every HTTP worker, there is a associated `sched_list_node`